JustalK/SERVER-API/README.md

 The models are found in the folder **models**.
 Their schema are described with `mongoose` and also typed for using `GraphQL`.

 The continuous integration is handled with `Travis` and the coverage is checked by `Coveralls` and `Codeclimate` for checking the level of maintainability of the code.
 Finally, I use `Ava` for making the test cases.
-For formatting the code, I use `eslint`.
+For fixing the style, I use `Eslint`.

 Before committing, `Husky` will force the tests to be run and will validate or not the new push.